baoly19/tiger_genai25_hackathon/README.md

 ⚠️ Go to the [Genai-agentos Folder](./genai-agentos/) for simple demo setup and detailed stup instruction on the AgentOS platform

 This repo is part of submission for the [LeadWithAIAgents hackathon](https://genai.works/hackathon#judges)

+Visit our notion page for full information [Notion](https://www.notion.so/Team-Tiger-Documentation-23050dd93a9c8006989ff199a77e21d7)
 ---

 ## 🗂️ Repository Structure